nugoo1/mongo-db/readme.md

 ```
 findOneAndUpdate() using $inc to increment/decrement a property value, passing in an object alongside set as the second object:

+*The following increments the age property by 1*

 ```
     db.collection('Users').findOneAndUpdate({
         name: 'Jen'